-Sajai has been with J. Sagar Associates for over twenty two years and is Chair of the Corporate Commercial practice at the Firm.
-He undertakes transactional work with a focus on representing emerging Technology companies in areas of Inbound Investments in India, Venture Capital (VC) & Private Equity (PE) investments, Joint Ventures, strategic alliances, Mergers & Acquisitions.
-In Venture Funding & Private Equity transactions, Sajai has represented both funds and investee companies.
-During his career he has represented clients in a cross section of industries including Media, Communication, Entertainment and BPO (Business Process Outsourcing).

-He has assisted many international businesses and funds to funnel investments in India.
-These clients include established and high technology companies, Internet start-ups, connectivity specialists, ecommerce ventures, conversion technology and technology based entertainment industries.
-He leads the Firm's Technology, Media & Telecommunication Practice.
+Sajai Singh has been with J. Sagar Associates for over twenty two years.
+He is chair of the corporate commercial practice and leads the firm's technology, media & telecommunication practice.
+He undertakes transactional work with a focus on representing emerging Technology companies in areas of inbound investments in India, venture capital (VC) & private equity (PE) investments, joint ventures, strategic alliances, mergers & acquisitions.
+Sajai advises international businesses and funds on investing in India, including established and high technology companies, internet start-ups, connectivity specialists, e- commerce ventures, conversion technology and technology based entertainment industries. (sajai@jsalaw.com)